 While both the moon and the sun influence tides, the moon plays a much larger role because it is so close to the Earth.
 Its gravitational pull is about twice as strong as that of the sun.
 Now consider these two cases:

-During full or new moons—which occur when the Earth, sun, and moon are nearly in alignment—average tidal ranges are slightly larger.
+During full or new moons — which occur when the Earth, sun, and moon are nearly in alignment — average tidal ranges are slightly larger.
 This occurs twice each lunar month (about 29.5 days on average).
-The moon appears new (dark) when it is directly between the Earth and the sun.
+The moon appears new (dark) when it is between the Earth and the sun.
 The moon appears full when the Earth is between the moon and the sun.
 In both cases, the gravitational pull of the sun is ‘added’ to the gravitational pull of the moon on Earth, causing the oceans to bulge a bit more than usual.
-This means that high tides are a little higher and low tides are a little lower than average.
+This means that high tides are higher and low tides are lower than average.
 These are called 'spring tides.'

-Once every 28 days, the moon reaches a 'perigee,' its closest point of approach to the Earth.
+Once about every 28 days, the moon reaches a 'perigee,' its closest point of approach to the Earth.
 This is the point at which the gravitational pull of the moon is strongest.
 During these periods there will be an increase in the average range of tides.
 Conversely, about 14 days following the perigee, the moon reaches an ‘apogee’, its furthest point of approach to the Earth.
 This is the point at which the gravitation pull of the moon is weakest.
-During these periods there will be a slight increase in the average range of tides.
+During these periods there will be a decrease in the average range of tides.

 What happens when a full or new moon coincides with perigee?